Emadeddin-Beshtawi/reading--notes/class08.md

+#### Layout Design

-#### Because screen sizes and display resolutions vary so much, web pages might not be displayed as desired by the designer.
+Because screen sizes and display resolutions vary so much, web pages might not be displayed as desired by the designer.
 However, designers follow two methods in terms of layout design, described as follows:

 * Fixed-width layout: do not change size as the user increases or decreases the size of their browser window. `px`